bhavik25-cpu/javascript_interview_thory/README.md

 In this example, the dog object inherits the sound method from the Animal.prototype.
 If the sound method were not found in Animal.prototype, JavaScript would continue looking in the Object.prototype.
 This forms the prototype chain.

+In an interview, you might say:

+"JavaScript uses something called prototypes to enable inheritance.
+Each object has a prototype, which is another object it inherits properties from.
+When you access a property that isn't on the object itself, JavaScript looks up the prototype chain to find it.
+This chain continues until it either finds the property or runs out of prototypes to check."

 __________________________________________________________________________________________